Grand Prairie Stadium: History

-Conversion to a cricket pitch
+Conversion to a cricket stadium

-On November 17, 2020, it was announced that American Cricket Enterprises had signed a long-term lease for the stadium, which will undergo redevelopment to convert it into a facility that can host domestic and international cricket matches, and a Dallas-area team for its upcoming Twenty20 cricket league Major League Cricket.
+On November 17, 2020, it was announced that American Cricket Enterprises had signed a long-term lease for the stadium, which would undergo redevelopment to convert it into a facility that can host domestic and international cricket matches, and a Dallas-area team for its upcoming Twenty20 cricket league Major League Cricket.
 USA Cricket, the US governing body, also announced that the facility would be used as a high-performance training center.

 In May 2021, USA Cricket announced that Major League Cricket had been pushed back from 2022 to a 2023 launch due to a "lack of high-quality cricket stadiums" in the United States.
 It was also announced that the stadium renovations were set to begin the same month, and would last from mid-2022 to summer 2023.
 With the acquisition of the stadium, Texas United began playing most of their home matches on the campus of the University of Texas at Dallas beginning in the 2021 season.

-The renovations include refurbishment and enhancement of the stadium’s 13 luxury suites and Hall of Fame and Officer Club Rooms, installation of "premium seating experiences" around the field, and the renovation and reopening of the stadium’s sports bar facility.
+The renovations include refurbishment and enhancement of the stadium's 13 luxury suites and Hall of Fame and Officer Club Rooms, installation of "premium seating experiences" around the field, and the renovation and reopening of the stadium's sports bar facility.
 Other cricket amenities such as training nets, batting lanes, and outside turf fields are planned to be added in "subsequent renovation phases".
 Dallas-based architect HKS was retained by ACE for this stadium, with the Manhattan Construction Company tapped to act as Construction Manager.

 In March 2022, ACE stated that it expected to complete the project by March 2023, with the stadium being part of a $110 million investment into new and refurbished cricket-specific stadiums for MLC, and other ventures such as the 2024 ICC Men's T20 World Cup.
 Ground broke in April 2022, and construction started that July.
-The project is expected to cost $20 million.
+The project has reportedly costed an excess of $20 million.
+The stadium was rededicated by the city on July 11, 2023, and it hosted most matches during the inaugural season of MLC that began on July 13.

+Following the season, the stadium hosted local Minor League Cricket team, the Dallas Mustangs, for their 2023 campaign.
+It also hosted the finals of that season, where it saw the Mustangs emerge victorious over the New Jersey Somerset Cavaliers.

+The stadium hosted matches during the group stage of the 2024 Men's T20 World Cup, including the opening match between the United States and Canada; temporary bleachers were installed to double the capacity of the stadium for the tournament.
+On June 6, 2024, in their second match at the stadium, the U.S. team notably upset Pakistan in a Super Over.